mhpi/mhpi.github.io/docs/codes/index.md

 -   [$\delta$ MG + hydroDL2 __(Lonzarich et al. 2024)__][lonzarich_et_al_2024.md]

     ---
-A generic, scalable differentiable modeling framework on PyTorch for integrating neural networks with physical models.
+A second-generation generic, scalable differentiable modeling framework on PyTorch for integrating neural networks with physical models.
+Coupled with HydroDL2, dMG enables the hydrologic modeling like HydroDL while greatly expanding the range of applications and capabilities.
   </div>
 </div>